ssardina-agts/agtcity-sarl-base/README.md

 $ mvn -o exec:java -Dexec.args="BootMultiSWIAgents conf/SingleAgent"
 ```

 This agent has the different teams hard-coded, so any other argument passed (list of entities to be controlled) will be ignored.
+The different teams will have a different object
+`BootingConf`, each containing a different set of entities to control.

 ----------------------------
 ## PROJECT CONTRIBUTORS